 Independence River Wild Forest - Unit Management Plan

-The Independence River Wild Forest (IRWF) covers approximately 79,519 acres of the New York State Forest Preserve.
-The Unit is located in the towns of Watson, Greig and Lyonsdale in Lewis County, and the town of Webb in Herkimer County.
-It is bounded on the west by the Adirondack Park boundary, to the south by the Ha-De-Ron-Dah Wilderness area, the Beaver River on the north and the Pigeon Lakes Wilderness to the east.
+The Independence River Wild Forest covers approximately 79,519 acres of Forest Preserve lands.
+The unit is located in the Towns of Watson, Greig and Lyonsdale in Lewis County, and the Town of Webb in Herkimer County.
+It is bounded on the west by the Adirondack Park boundary, to the south by the Ha-De-Ron-Dah Wilderness, the Beaver River on the north and the Pigeon Lakes Wilderness to the east.

-DEC completed a Unit Management Plan for the Independence River Wild Forest in October 1986.
-If you have questions, comments, or would like to obtain a copy of the original UMP, please email us at: firstname.lastname@example.org.
+The Department completed a Unit Management Plan (UMP) for the Independence River Wild Forest in 1986, and is currently working on a revision to that UMP.
+If you have questions or comments about the existing UMP, or about the UMP process, please email us at: firstname.lastname@example.org.